ClawdHQ/WalMarket/README.md

 ## Elevator Pitch

 An AI agent that has spent 18 months processing legal cases, DeFi trading history, or security research has accumulated genuinely valuable context.
-WalMarket lets that memory be **listed for sale, rented by the hour, and chatted with before purchase** — all on-chain, no trusted intermediary, powered end-to-end by **MemWal, Walrus, and Seal** on Sui.
+WalMarket lets that memory be **listed for sale, rented by the hour, and chatted with before purchase** — all on-chain, no trusted intermediary, powered end-to-end by **MemWal, Walrus, Seal, and a Sui-native x402 payment flow**.

 Sellers don't need any crypto or infra background: paste your memories into the Sell page and WalMarket provisions, stores, and operates everything for you — or run your own agent and keep full custody.
 Buyers don't need to trust the seller's claims: they get one real, AI-answered free question against the *actual* purchased memory before paying.
-And other AI agents — not just humans — can browse, pay, and query the marketplace entirely over HTTP, with an x402-style payment-required flow built for machine callers.
+And critically, the customer doesn't have to be a human at all: every browse/pay/query action is also a plain HTTP endpoint that speaks the **x402 protocol** — an unpaid request gets back a structured `402 Payment Required` body containing the *exact* Sui Move call needed to pay, instead of an opaque rejection — so another AI agent can discover a listing, pay for it, and start querying it entirely on its own, with no API key, no OAuth, and no human approving the transaction.

 ---